He really is experiencing what could be a once-in-a-lifetime opportunity or experience.

 So here's this whole build-up we're all a part of.

-And uh there are only two things.
+And there are only two things.

-So I don't know which it is at King Abdullah's dinner party, but it's been uh canceled.
+So I don't know, which it is at King Abdullah's dinner party, but it's been canceled, or at least the talks have been canceled until tomorrow.

 All right.

-Uh uh, he has a special on tonight called Cheap in America.
+And coincidentally, and I spoke with John Stossel earlier today, he has a special on tonight called Cheap in America.

-Who gives, who doesn't, and why we all should be more generous.
+John Stossel reports on charity, who gives, who doesn't, and why we all should be more generous.

-Uh special edition of 2020 tonight on ABC that John is doing, and in fact, he speaks with Arthur Brooks in that special.
+And in fact, he speaks with Arthur Brooks in that special.

 And who is more charitable?

-Liberals or conservatives.
+Liberals or conservatives?

-He he has an answer for us.
+He has an answer for us.

 Now, Ryan Sager is a New York Post columnist.

-Uh thanks for having me on, Paul.
+Thanks for having me on, Paul.

-Uh and uh and it it caught up with them, didn't it?
+And it caught up with them, didn't it?

 Well, I think absolutely.

-I mean, it it started uh it's accelerated under George W. Bush and this and this unified government of having a Republican Congress and a Republican president, but it really started back in the late nineties, around ninety eight, uh the Republicans who went through the government shutdowns with Gingrich, uh they were just traumatized.
+I mean, it started, it's accelerated under George W. Bush and this unified government of having a Republican Congress and a Republican president.

 How did they get along before now?